American Lamancha: Ancestral bloodlines and breed history

 The second of the two original short-eared goats, Toy, was bred to Rascal, yielding 'Wretha', a short-eared doe, who was bred to a purebred Nubian buck to produce 'Cookie', the namesake of one of the original ear-names.
 Cookie was bred to a purebred French Alpine, producing 'Wafer', the first cou blanc Lamancha.
-Cou blanc is a breed color designation for Alpine goats, the standard for which is "literally "white neck"; white front quarters and black hindquarters with black or gray markings on the head."
+Cou blanc is a breed color designation for Alpine goats, the standard for which is "literally 'white neck'; white front quarters and black hindquarters with black or gray markings on the head."
 Wafer was bred to Scamp, yielding daughters Polly & Jolly, who also contributed many goats to Mrs. Frey's 1960 herd.
 Polly died before the Lamanchas were recognized as a breed, but Jolly, formally known as Fay's Jolly L-2, lived to become one of the original 130 goats in the American Lamancha foundation herd.

 Mrs. Fry described her breeding program as follows:

 "The goal that I aimed at in breeding American La Manchas was a breed that was able to produce 3½ to six quarts of fine-flavored milk with 3.5% or more butterfat over a period of one to four years between freshenings.
 They should have the w-way wedge body, strong legs well-placed, udders well-attached, both front and back, good barrel, short sleek hair, any color or combination of colors, horned or hornless, and head the size of Toggenburgs."

 After breed recognition, the Lamanchas became known as American Lamanchas.

 M. A. Maxwell and Ted Johnston helped Mrs. Frey pick out the members of her herd that would become the foundation herd for the breed.
-American Milk Goat Record Association (AMGRA) officials set up the American LaMancha herd book.
+American Milk Goat Record Association (AMGRA) officials set up the American Lamancha herd book.

 Polly was bred to 'Max', an unregistered Saanen, son of 'Hercules of Wasatch' and 'Della Cream Puff', which brought Fay's Pollyette L-63 and three brothers.
 As of 1960, Fay's Polyette was owned by Mr. & Mrs. R. W. Soens.
-The Soen's goats, called the Bomar herd, were the first Lamanchas east of the Rocky Mountains and the first herd on test.
+The Soen's goats, called the Bomar herd, were the first Lamanchas east of the Rocky Mountains and the first herd on milk test.

 Another daughter of Wretha, and granddaughter of Toy, was 'Crocus'.
 Crocus and all of her descendants carry the Murciana bloodline prominently, which makes them excellent producers of milk that is especially rich in butterfat.

 One of Rascal's daughters, and granddaughter to Christopher, was paired with a purebred Swiss Alpine, to produce a fine line of American Lamanchas, one of which was 'Mickey'.
 Mickey gave birth to Fay's 'Mickey' L-64, who was then bred to Fay's Ernie L-1, which yielded both Fay's 'Erna' L-76 and Fay's 'Myrna' L-77.
 As of Mrs. Frey's 1960 writing, Myrna was owned by a Mr. Amos Nixon.